gronank/MissionGen/readme.md

 Then, all the refuelers are fetched from the mission and their frequencies as set as channel 3 and onwards on radio 1.
 The name of the refuel flight is also updated to include the channel number.

 Channel 1 is skipped because it is used as guard frequency on different airframes

+### Stuff that the script doesn't do that maybe it should

+- [ ] read payloads from somewhere
+- [ ] read waypoints from somewhere
+- [ ] read start location, set up cold/hot start from somewhere